Vierbeuter/craft-module-field-type/README.md

 Add a **new block** to the matrix field.
 Name it `Image Gallery`, for example.
 Add just a **single field**, name it whatever you want and **select the field type** `ImageGallery`.
 Keep in mind the matrix block's handle which is `imageGallery` in this case.
 We'll need that very soon.

 Repeat these steps for every content module aaaaaand … That's all you need to do in the matrix field.
+Save it.

 Go to **Settings &gt; Sections**, open any **Entry type** to change its field layout and **register the field `contentModules`** to that Entry type.
 Save it and switch back from your browser to your favorite development software again (may it be an editor or an IDE…).